LeTib0/thoughtful-zebra/src/pages/index.md

       - title: Rocket Finance
         subtitle: Safe DEFI Investment on Binance Smart Chain
         content: >
-          ***Welcome aboard this incredible project.
+          ##### ***Welcome aboard this incredible project.&#xA;Currently in the

-          Currently in the launchpad phase we will unveil our roadmap very soon.

-          Anyway if you want to join the crew don't hesitate to participate to our launch sale on DxSale and become one of the first to participate to this incredible DEFI ecosystem that will soon take off.***
+          launchpad phase we will unveil our roadmap very soon.&#xA;Anyway if you want to join the crew don't hesitate to participate to our launch sale on DxSale and become one of the first to participate to this incredible DEFI ecosystem that will soon take off.***
         actions:
           - label: Start learning
             url: /thank-you